efmendel/tennis-cv/README.md

 This GitHub has 2 branches:

-- `main`
-- `locally-working-commit`

-Use `main` if you are testing on a MacOS machine.
+- **`main`**: Use this branch if you are testing on a **macOS** machine.
-Use `locally-working-commit` if you are testing on a Windows machine.
+- **`locally-working-commit`**: Use this branch if you are testing on a **Windows** machine.

 Each branch contains a slightly different version of the model optimized for the specific operating system, as they do not work interchangeably on different operating systems.
+Please use the branch corresponding with your OS.

 ### Steps